erikbackman/mindre-theme/README.md

 Mindre (which is the Swedish word for "less") tries to strike a good balance between usability and minimalism by almost being a monochrome theme but with a splash of color.

-I highly recommend using [Redshift](http://jonls.dk/redshift/) or something similar to adjust your the color temperature of your screen.
+I highly recommend using [Redshift](http://jonls.dk/redshift/) or something similar to adjust the color temperature of your screen.
 Personally I have mine set to 3200K for both day and night (default is 3700K and 5500K respectively).

 **This is very much a work in progress and things may change drastically at any time.**